The Initial Idea

 - Season XVI (2017-2018) DVD – submitted for The American Prize 2019-20 competition – 4 national awards received

 On June 13, 2019, after 17 years as Director of Music, Dr. Thomas E. “Doc” Rainey resigned his position.
-The Orchestra, saddened by his loss, went through a six month search for a new Director of Music.
-Conor Brace was elected as Director of Music in August of 2019, to aide in the search and to conduct the Orchestra at its fall concert series.
+The Orchestra, saddened by his loss, went through a six-month search for a new Director of Music.
+Conor Brace was elected as Director of Music in August of 2019, to aid in the search and to conduct the Orchestra at its fall concert series.
 Frank Simon was given the opportunity to be the guest conductor for the Christmas concert series.
-And, on January 5, 2020, Frank Simon was elected by the Board of Directors to become the Director of Music upon Conor Brace’s resignation which happen after the meeting.
+And, on January 5, 2020, Frank Simon was elected by the Board of Directors to become the Director of Music upon Conor Brace’s resignation which happens after the meeting.